 3: Seek out support for your parents

 If your parents do need specialist support, then you might need to find the help they need if they are unable or unwilling to acquire it themselves.
 As examples, you might research local befriending services, especially if your parent is living alone.
 They will match your parent up with a befriender with similar interests, and/or with a volunteer who will drop by regularly for a cup of tea and a natter.
 And if you have a parent with specific care needs, then you might need to find a live-in CQC accredited care provider who will offer 24-hour care and health support.
 This will give you peace of mind, and it will ensure that your parent will never be without the help they need.
 Speak to your parent’s GP or visit a representative of Age UK for further advice on the services available to meet the needs of your parents.
+Taking care of your time, pharmacy no prescription offers the opportunity to pick up the goods from a convenient pharmacy or use the delivery service of our partners.
+By placing an order on the website or by phone, you can agree on the delivery of the ordered product.
+Low prices are an important part of our team’s work.
+That is why, the online pharmacy supports all state initiatives and takes part in various social programs designed to make medicines affordable and healthy for people.

 There is much you can do to care for the health of your elderly parents, so use our suggestions as the basis for some of the steps you need to take.
 And please let us know if you have any other advice for our readers, as this will be invaluable, especially if you have experienced the role of a caregiver yourself.